richafnu/Viva/Viva/glint/setup/live-versus-phased-access.md

 - Excludes this role group from real-time, live survey results
 - Is configured at the program level but occurs at the cycle level
 - Allows users access to historical cycles
-- Doesn't support reporting access until the survey ends and cycle access is granted by the admin.
+- Doesn't have reporting access during that cycle until the survey ends and the admin grants access.

 > [!TIP]
 > Keep survey results classified while the survey is *Live*, among just a small group of leaders.
 Incomplete results may lead to unintended and inaccurate conclusions.
 Feedback results aren't final until all results are considered.